 According to HubSpot’s State of Inbound 2018 report, generating traffic and leads is the biggest marketing challenge for brands.
 The same report says 54% of marketers’ top priority is bringing more traffic to their websites.
-So, despite being one of the oldest digital marketing strategies, search engine optimisation (SEO) appears to be as relevant as ever in 2019.
+So, despite being one of the oldest digital marketing strategies, search engine optimisation (SEO) appears to be as relevant as ever.

-In this FAQ, we answer some of the most common questions we get asked about SEO:
+In these SEO FAQs, we answer some of the most common questions we get asked about:

 Search engines have changed a lot over the past ten years and the growth of other inbound channels, such as paid search and social media, make this a perfectly valid question to ask.
 However, multiple studies from the likes of Sharaholic and Chartbeat last year revealed that search overtook social as the main source of referral traffic for brands for the first time since 2014.